How to Foster a Culture of Preparedness

 Utilize technology to amplify preparedness messages.
 Don't wait to reach your citizens until after a dangerous event has already occured.
 Leverage automation tools to send emergency preparedness reminders in advance of a potentially dangerous event.
 A government emergency notification system can help you distribute automated alerts via multiple channels, reaching as many people as possible with the information they need to stay informed and safe.

-To learn more about how automated alerts can help you keep citizens informed in the event or a local community emergency, download our automated alert information sheet.
+To learn more about how automated alerts can help you keep citizens informed in the event of an emergency, check out civicready.com.